Feuermagier/autograder/README.md

-## Automatically run a set of static & dynamic analysis on student code to aid grading.
+## Automatically run static & dynamic analysis on student code to aid grading.

 Configuration is done using command line flags and a check config file.
 The command line parameters are